Aru kingdom

-The Aru (كراجأن ارو; or Haru) was a major Sumatran kingdom from the 13th to the 16th century.
+Aru (كراجأن ارو; or Haru) was a major Sumatran kingdom from the 13th to the 16th century.
 It was located on the eastern coast of North Sumatra, Indonesia.
 In its heyday the kingdom was a formidable maritime power, and was able to control the northern part of the Malacca strait.

-The kingdom was initially established as a Karo polity.
+The kingdom was initially established as a Melayu polity.
 The indigenous population practiced native animism as well as Hinduism.
-During the 13th century Islam came to be practiced alongside the existing faiths.
-Aru's capital was located close to present-day Medan city and Deli Serdang.
-The people of the kingdom are believed to have been descendants of the Karo people from the interior of North Sumatra.
+During the 13th century, Islam came to be practiced alongside the existing faiths.
+Aru's capital was located close to present-day Medan and Deli Serdang.
+The people of the kingdom are believed to have been descendants of the Malay from the interior of North Sumatra.

 Location

 Traditionally, the location of Haru or Aru is connected to the site of its successor state, the Sultanate of Deli, which was in and around the city of Medan and Deli Serdang today, as suggested by British orientalist Winstedt.
 However, Groenveldt, a Dutch historian, has suggested that the center of the Haru Kingdom was located further southeast, near the estuary of the Barumun and Panai Rivers, in Labuhan Batu Regency, and is thus related and connected to the earlier Pannai Kingdom.
 Gilles suggested that the capital was located near Belawan Harbour, while another opinion suggested the estuary of the Wampu River by Haru Bay, Langkat Regency.

 The Kota Cina site in Medan Marelan, and Benteng Putri Hijau in Deli Tua, Namorambe, Deli Serdang Regency, are archaeological sites near Medan, which are connected to the Aru Kingdom.
 The Benteng Putri Hijau archaeological site is under threat of residential development.
 Another archaeological site is Kota Rentang in Hamparan Perak area, Deli Serdang Regency, which archaeological experts have suggested was the capital of Aru Kingdom.